1. The Opportunity for Reinvention

-2. Why Enterprise AI Pilots Stall
+2. Why AI Pilots Stall

 Multiple independent research efforts have converged on the same finding from different angles: most enterprise AI pilots do not translate into sustainable operational results.
 MIT's NANDA initiative found that only approximately 5% of generative AI programs achieved rapid revenue acceleration.
 Gartner predicted that 60% of AI projects without AI-ready data foundations would be abandoned through 2026.
 S&P Global found that the average organization scrapped 46% of its AI proofs-of-concept before reaching production.
 These figures use different denominators and measure different things; however, they point in the same direction.

 The specific problem that DEMO analysis addresses is that organizations treat AI adoption as a process automation question when it is, at a deeper level, an organizational design question.
 Automating an existing process faster does not change what the process is for, who commits to its outcomes, or what happens when something goes wrong.
-DEMO is useful because it forces those prior questions before the automation decisions are made.

-3. What DEMO Actually Analyzes
+3. What DEMO Analyzes

 Jan Dietz's framework, described in Enterprise Ontology: Theory and Methodology (Springer, 2006), starts from the premise that an organization should be understood in terms of its essential structure, i.e. the transactions that create value and the commitments that govern them, not in terms of its current implementation in software, processes, or reporting structures.
 That distinction between essence and implementation is the main point of the analysis.